isralduke/thatbook/13-chronicles-1.md

 <a name="23:8">23:8</a> The sons of Ladan:

-Jehiel the oldest, Zetham, and Joel—three in all.
+Jehiel the oldest, Zetham, and Joel — three in all.

 <a name="23:9">23:9</a> The sons of Shimei:

-Shelomoth, Haziel, and Haran—three in all.
+Shelomoth, Haziel, and Haran — three in all.

 These were the leaders of the family of Ladan.

 <a name="23:10">23:10</a> The sons of Shimei:

 Jahath, Zina, Jeush, and Beriah.
-These were Shimei’s sons—four in all. <a name="23:11">23:11</a> Jahath was the oldest and Zizah the second oldest.
+These were Shimei’s sons — four in all. <a name="23:11">23:11</a> Jahath was the oldest and Zizah the second oldest.
 Jeush and Beriah did not have many sons, so they were considered one family with one responsibility.

 <a name="23:12">23:12</a> The sons of Kohath:

-Amram, Izhar, Hebron, and Uzziel—four in all.
+Amram, Izhar, Hebron, and Uzziel — four in all.

 <a name="23:13">23:13</a> The sons of Amram: